openbaton/docs/docs/autoscaling.md

 ### Alarms

-An alarm defines the conditions in order to trigger the the automatic scaling.
+An alarm defines the conditions in order to trigger the automatic scaling.

 | Params          				| Meaning     	|
 | -------------   				| -------------